Over the last few years many holiday shoppers have ditched the crowded parking lots and…

 Nearly everyone who has left their TV on overnight is familiar with the legal term class-action lawsuit.
 But many don’t understand that there is another lesser-known term called a mass tort.
-While a mass tort and class action both deal with a group of people that have been wronged by a single negligent defendant, they differ in how your attorney approaches the case and often have different outcomes.
+While a mass tort and class action deal with a group of people that have been wronged by a single negligent defendant, they differ in how your attorney approaches the case and often have different outcomes.

 What are the Similarities Between a Class Action and a Mass Tort?

 In the most common lawsuits, there is usually one person or “plaintiff” seeking compensation for damages.
 However, for mass torts and class action lawsuits, the “plaintiff” is made up of hundreds or thousands of people that have suffered injuries from the actions of a common defendant.
-Often, these two types of lawsuits are confused between one another since both aim to decrease the number of court cases with similar facts.
+Often, these two types of lawsuits are confused with one another since both aims to decrease the number of court cases with similar facts.
 Because of this, the two types of proceedings share the following similarities:

 - Composed of a large group going after the same defendant.

 - Consolidated into one action.

-Grouping complaints is often done to cut down the number of cases that come up with the same problem.
+Grouping complaints is often done to reduce the number of cases that come up with the same problem.

 What is a Mass Tort?

 A mass tort is when an attorney brings multiple lawsuits against a defendant or a group of defendants simultaneously.
-What sets torts apart from class action is in a mass tort, injuries vary in severity which leads to differing award amounts based on the nature of the person’s injury.
+What sets torts apart from class action is in mass tort injuries vary in severity which leads to differing award amounts based on the nature of the person’s injury.
 As a result, the recovery in mass tort claims is much higher than in a class action.

 Generally, a tort refers to an act or omission of one party that causes harm or injury to another through negligence.
 A mass tort is a civil action that involves several plaintiffs with varying degrees of injuries from the negligent actions of one or more defendants.
 In a mass tort, each plaintiff has their own individual action against a company.